-NOTICE IS HEREBY GIVEN THAT THE in the City of New York, will, on the 26th day of June, 1889, at 2 o'clock P. M., at their office in the Emigrants' Savings Bank Building, Nos.
-49 and 51 Chambers street, in said city, hear and consider all statements, objections and evidence that may then and there be offered in reference to the proposed change of street system in a part of the "Central District," Twenty-fourth Ward, lying between Jerome avenue and the Bronx Park and Bronx river, from the Southern Boulevard to Woodlawn Cemetery, and the proposed grades of the several streets within said bounds, in pursuance of the provisions of chapter 72t of the Laws of 1887.

-The general character and extent of the contemplated change consist in changing the location, width, course, windings, lines and grades of, and discontinuing and closing, in whole or in part, certain avenues, streets, roads and public places, readopting, extending and laying out others to take their places, and fixing and establishing the grades of the several revised streets, etc., in that part of the Central District above described.
+NOTICE IS HEREBY GIVEN THAT THE Commissioners of the Department of Public Parks, in the City of New York, will, on the 26th day of June, 1889, at 2 o'clock P. M., at their office in the Emigrants' savings Rank Building, Nos.
+49 and 51 Chambers street, in said city, hear and consider all statements, objections and evidence that may then and there be offered in reference to the proposed change of street system in a part of the "Central District," Twenty-fourth Ward, lying between Jerome avenue and the Bronx Park and Bronx river, from the Southern Boulevard to Woodlawn Cemetery, and the proposed grades of the several streets within said bounds, in pursuance of the provisions of chapter 721 of the Laws of 1887.
+The general character and extent of the contemplated change consist in changing the location, width, course, windings, lines and grades of, and discontinuing and closing, in whole or in part, certain avenues, streets, roads and public places, readopting, extending and laying out others to take their places, and fixing and establishing the grades of the several revised streets, to in that part of the Central District above described.
 A map showing the contemplated change is now on exhibition in said office.

-J. HAMPDEN ROBE,
+J. HAMPDEN ROBB,

 M. C. D. BORDEN,

 WALDO HUTCHINS,

 STEVENSON TOWLE,

 Commissioners of the Department of Public Parks.